MarcoLucidi01/ytcast/readme.md

 - the computer running `ytcast` and the target device need to be on the **same network**.
-- the target device should have the YouTube on TV app already installed.
+- the target device must have the **YouTube on TV app already installed**.

 run `ytcast -h` for the full usage, here I'll show the basic options.